Business Water Rates

 Surface drainage | 4.488 p / £ RV | 3.6671 p / £ RV |

-In Scotland, default business water rates are significantly more expensive than the fixed rate offered on the market.
+In Scotland, default business water rates are significantly higher than the fixed rates available on the market.
+Find out how much you can save with our comparison service.

-Upon deregulation, properties paying business water prices were assigned a Supply Point ID and moved into the deregulated water market.
+Upon the deregulation of the water market, the commercial properties of small businesses were assigned a Supply Point ID and moved into the open water market.

 Yes, business water rates increased from 1 April 2024 by an average of 9%, which is significantly higher than inflation.

-Water companies in the UK are under intense pressure to stop discharging sewage into rivers.
+Water companies in the UK are under intense pressure to stop dumping sewage into rivers.
 The price increases will help these companies pay for the work needed to fix this problem.

-Businesses can now save up to 20% of overall water costs by switching away from out-of-contract water rates.
+Businesses can save up to 20% on water costs by switching business water supplier.
 The amount your business can save depends on several key factors:

 Country – The Scottish business water market has been deregulated longer than the English market, and savings available are much higher.